tommaso-iovane/Lussino/README.md

 ## Agent Deployment

-Deploy the scanning agent on any host with Docker - **no dependencies required** (except of course docker):
+Deploy the scanning agent on any host with Docker

 ### First-Time Setup